Washi1337/AsmResolver/docs/peimage/dotnet.rst

     var firstRva = fieldRvaTable[0];
     var reader = firstRva.Data.CreateReader();

 Creating new segment references:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating new segment references not present in the current PE image yet can for example be done by creating an instance of ``SegmentReference``, which is a wrapper for any ``IReadableSegment`` object.
+Creating new segment references not present in the current PE image yet can be done using the ``ISegment.ToReference`` extension method:

 .. code-block:: csharp

     var myData = new DataSegment(new byte[] {1, 2, 3, 4});
-    var fieldRva = new FieldRvaRow(new SegmentReference(myData), 0);
+    var fieldRva = new FieldRvaRow(myData.ToReference(), 0);